 Traditionally we measure the completion of the customer journey – the product or service is purchased.
 But, even though they bought from us – are they happy, did they have a great customer experience?
 The journey should not be considered complete or over but the beginning of a relationship that has that customer returning time after time.
 At the heart of the matter is that a customer experience is not a one off event – it’s the culmination of all the little experiences and interactions that have led to the relationship our business has with each and every customer.

 To begin measuring these experiences we must start with the data.
-Here are three ways you can gather the relevant data you need to determine a successful customer experience.
+Here are four ways you can gather the relevant data you need to determine a successful customer experience.

 Conduct regular polls and surveys, keeping notes that measure activity at each customer touchpoint – did the customer complete what they wanted to at that touchpoint, was that touchpoint successful, did they respond to notifications and emails sent?
 Consistently collecting and analysing data helps brand to understanding what customer are learning.